lg/marshmallow/README.md

 -----------

 - Make sure you have the libevent libs installed from `http://www.monkey.org/~provos/libevent/`
-- To build, use: `gcc main.c -levent -fasm-blocks`
+- To build, use: `make`
-- To run, use: `sudo ./a.out`.
+- To run, use: `sudo ./marshmallow`.
 Sudo is needed to bind on port 80
 - To prepare, add `127.0.0.1 marshmallow.campfirenow.com` to your `/etc/hosts` file
 - To use, install and open Propane and add `marshmallow.campfirenow.com` to it